chuacw/portfolio/README.md

 ## Blue Cross Donations
 The design and development of a donation system in Ethereum blockchain, including refunding of donations, with a real-time display update.

-Skills: Solidity, Ethereum, TypeScript, CSS
+Skills: Solidity, Ethereum, TypeScript, CSS, Solana

 ## JSON RPC Framework
 A JSON RPC Framework that allows easy dispatching of JSON RPC calls, with Aptos, Bitcoin, Ethereum, Polkadot and Solana clients.

 Skills: JSON RPC, Object Pascal
-Blockchains: Aptos, Bitcoin, Ethereum, Polkadot, Solana.
+Blockchains: Aptos, Bitcoin, Ethereum, Polkadot, Solana

 ## WebSockets Framework
 The first cross-platform Web Sockets Framework for Delphi, tested against Windows, and Linux for Firefox and Chrome.